nguyenmanhthao996tn/nguyenmanhthao996tn/README.md

 <h1 align="center">👋 Hi, My name is Manh-Thao NGUYEN</h1>

-I am a PhD candidate specializing in electromagnetics at **the Laboratoire d’Electronique, Antennes et Télécommunications** (LEAT), **Université Côte d'Azur**, France.
+I am a PhD research engineer specializing in electromagnetics at **the Laboratoire d’Electronique, Antennes et Télécommunications** (LEAT), **Université Côte d'Azur**, France.
 My passion lies in the dynamic fields of electronics, embedded systems, IoT devices, 📡 antennas 📡, and 🛰 satellite technologies 🛰, where I strive to push the boundaries of innovation.
 I also hold a Bachelor's degree in Computer Engineering and a Master's degree in Computer Science, which have laid the foundation for my academic and professional journey.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nguyenmanhthao996tn&label=Profile%20views&color=0e75b6&style=flat" alt="nguyenmanhthao996tn" /> </p>